Is this the hardest week in Wordle history?

 Is this the hardest week in Wordle history?
 If you look at Google Trends this week, with people searching for the Wordle answer, you might think that it's been almost impossibly difficult:

-If you followed that graph, and looked at the trending Twitter terms, you'd easily surmise that the WATCH, the answer last Friday, and CATER yesterday were the worst offenders - along with the tricky solution of MOVIE today.
+If you followed that graph, and looked at the trending Twitter terms, you'd easily surmise that the WATCH, the answer last Friday, and newer entries CATER and MOVIE all causing issues.

+Then we get to the most recent answer, SAUTE, and that seems like it should be one of the hardest.
+Many people will get the __UTE element of the word, or even SA__E, and they'll pronounce the U or A phonetically, which means they'll skip over the answer in the mental machinations.

+But the trends suggest that people are fine with SAUTE, but struggled terribly with WATCH... so what's going on?

-"Following that, about 15% of people have figured out there's at least an O in the word.
+"Following that, about 15% of people...figured out there's at least an O in the word.
 It seems like the "V" is the most difficult letter to determine!

-"We aren't even seeing too many people looking for "OVIE" or "MO_IE," so it seems many are getting 2-3 letters but getting four is a struggle.
+"We [weren't] even seeing too many people looking for "OVIE" or "MO_IE," so it seems many are getting 2-3 letters but getting four is a struggle.

-"Our page on '5 letter words' ending in IE' was the most trafficked post this morning - a lot of people like to get ideas but, perhaps, not just get to the answer immediately, so these types of posts help clear away some fog."
+"Our page on '5 letter words' ending in IE' was the most trafficked post [on the day of the answer]- a lot of people like to get ideas but, perhaps, not just get to the answer immediately, so these types of posts help clear away some fog."

-So it's clear that today's Wordle was, perhaps, one of the hardest in a while, even if it's not had the same number of players desperately searching for the answer online.
+So it's clear that Wordle #261 was, perhaps, one of the hardest in a while, even if it's not had the same number of players desperately searching for the answer online.

 But what about the last seven days as a whole?